ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## Version -15 to -16 ## {#sec-15-16}

 * Distinction between authentication credentials and public keys.

+* Consistent renaming of parameters and URI paths.

 * Updated format of scope entries when using AIF.